gradlab/barcoded_fitness_gyrA-gyrB/README.md

 - gyra+gyrb_effects.csv: median and 95% CI of all model draws.
 Contains rows for effect of *gyrA* (median difference in growth rate of each *gyrA* genotype compared to reference strain) and sum of *gyrA* effect and *gyrB* effect given *gyrA* genotype (median difference in growth rate of each *gyrA* genotype + *gyrB* D429N compared to reference strain).

+## **Data**
+- gyra_gyrb_barcode_counts.csv: Raw results of isogenic strain competition experiment.
+Read counts of each barcode over 3 timepoints (0, 2, and 4 hours) across 2 replicates (A/B).
+- gyra+gyrb_effects.csv: median and 95% CI of model draws from bc_regression_model.R for each genotype.
+For genotypes with *gyrB* D429N, median and CI are calculated from the sum of the corresponding *gyrA* draws and *gyrB* given *gyrA* genotype draws.

 ## **Extras**

 - bc_count.yml: can be used to create a conda environment for running bc_count.py